cgarciae/tfinterface/README.md

 tf-interface is a high-level neural network API that tries to reduce the common tasks in building, training and evaluating neural networks, written in coco and python and build on top of TensorFlow.

+**A light wrapper over TensorFlow that enables you to easily create complex deep neural networks using the Builder Pattern through a functional fluent immutable API**

 Use tfinterface if you need a deep learning library that:

 - Allows for easy and fast prototyping (thorugh user friendliness, modularity, and extensibility)